smartcityresearch/Communication-App/README.md

 - Additional hardware integrations
 - Multi-language support

-## Support

-For issues or questions:
-1. Check troubleshooting section above
-2. Verify all configuration files are properly set up
-3. Ensure network connectivity and permissions
-4. Review backend logs for API-related issues

----

 **Note**: This application requires proper Firebase and Supabase configuration.
 Ensure all API keys and configuration files are properly set up before deployment.